cnlohr/esp32-c3-cntest/README.md

 ## I2S General observations:
 	* When setting I2S to APLL it automatically operates at 240MHz.
 You must /2 for BCK.
 But that is, stock, 120 MHz output clock.
 	* APLL Seems tied to BBPLL.
 But BBPLL can't overclock too hard.
 Part becomes flakey at 220/240 MHz.
+	* I could only get TDM mode working, and only then without a properly formed WS line.
+So it's good for fun stuff, not for real TDM.